Young Ottawa man reflects on gunshot trauma that changed his life

 Even after the initial surgery, the team remained quick-thinking, performing further procedures to make sure Peacock had the best chance at life.

-Peacock was diagnosed with compartment syndrome, a build up of pressure around the muscles.
-His was a result of the blood that had pooled in his leg.
-The solution was a double fasciotomy – a lengthy emergency procedure and his best chance at coming out the other side with two legs.
+He was diagnosed with compartment syndrome, a build up of pressure around the muscles.
+It was a result of the blood that had pooled in his leg.
+The solution was a double fasciotomy — a lengthy emergency procedure and his best chance at coming out the other side with two legs.

 Peacock knew statistics were not on his side, but he woke up after eight hours on the operating table with both of his legs.